-The expertise and skills content are very different from an ‘experience’ section that is standard.
+The expertise and skills content is very different from an ‘experience’ section that is standard.
 The section highlights your specific areas of competence.
-The resume content should come directly from your keyword research earlier.
+The content should come directly from your resume analysis and keyword research.

 The goal is to summarize the most critical areas of expertise that you bring to a position.
 As one of the most important resume sections, the content is crucial to both machine and human ‘scanners’ that are looking for keywords of relevance.

 An example for a typical technical or business analyst role might look like this: